-In D2000 System there are the functions (actions) that work with the text files which could be encoded in other code than UTF-8.
-This feature is defined by encoding parameter which determines the method of conversion to be applied when reading or writing to a text file.
+In the D2000 System, there are the functions (actions) that work with the text files that could be encoded in other code than UTF-8.
+This feature is defined by encoding a parameter that determines the method of conversion to be applied when reading or writing to a text file.

-ESL functions supports these character encoding:
+ESL functions support these character encoding: